FGamess/file-consumer-command/README.md

 ###### Tools required

 - Docker CE for Windows, Docker CE for Linux or Docker CE for MAC installed
-- Docker compose installed
+- Docker Compose installed

 ###### Set up the docker stack

-1. From the root folder of the application.

-    cd docker

-2. Install and start the Docker stack.
+Install and start the Docker stack.

 The docker stack is composed by 2 containers : php7 (latest) and nginx.
 All the configuration is done.
-You will just need to specify the database host in Symfony parameters.yml

-Using Docker CE on Linux (Ubuntu, Debian, Fedora...) or Docker CE on Windows (it will use docker-compose.yml file) :
+Using Docker CE :

     docker-compose build
 then

     docker-compose up -d
-Sometimes, it is possible that the database container does not start.
-Just run this command :

-    docker-compose start

 You only need this command.
 It will start the containers (php7, nginx).
-Keep this terminal windows open.

 ###### Setting www-data as owner of the files.